 With the NBA season already underway, men and women’s college and high-school basketball teams around the country are gearing up for a season of their own.
 Right around mid-November, teams from across the U.S. will host their first official tip-off for the 2018-2019 basketball season.
-But before you race to the top of the key, Sport Court of Pittsburgh is sharing some tips for getting you mentally and physically prepared for the season ahead.
+But before you race to the top of the key, Sport Court of Pittsburgh is sharing some tips for getting you mentally and physically prepared for the basketball season ahead.

 Practice endurance.
 Basketball is a game of endurance.
 Run conditioning drills like “baseline” sprints.
 Start at the baseline, run to the first free-throw line, touching the line.
 Run back to the baseline, continue now to half-court, touch half-court and return to the baseline.
 Continue this drill to the opposite free-throw line and again return to your starting point.
 End the first set by running from one baseline to the other.
 Repeat 9 more times.
 This will get you hear pumping and condition your body for game-time.